aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 To propagate data quality results through the complete governance tree, currently there is a script required which can be called periodically.
 In a later version of Aurelius Atlas, all changes to data quality or the governance structures in Aurelius Atlas will also propagate data quality results.
 A description on how to setup the script and how to run it will follow shortly.

+The Data quality rules

+They are located at the m4i-data-management repository https://gitlab.com/m4i/m4i-data-management/-/tree/master/m4i_data_management/core/quality/rules on gitlab.